 I remembered the Dark Knight Rises scene where Batman climbed up the pits knowing if he slipped, it would be his last attempt.

 I was really careful not to slip and took my steps judiciously.
-Then, I took my time in making the foot holes and climbed through them.
+Then, I took my time making the foot holes and climbed through them.
 I was going to slip at times but I held strong.
-I was not going back with failure on my head.
+I was not going back with failure in my head.
 Finally, I was there at the top.

 I still had to walk a little to make it to the end.
 My legs had given up, but I couldn’t rest.
-I had to get back and I was afraid if I took rest, I would not be able to get back up.
+I had to get back and I was afraid if I took a rest, I would not be able to get back up.
 I might’ve collapsed.

 The cave was filled with 4/5th of ice.
 There was a way back from the top there – an iceless path.
 Thoughts came into my mind that even the guide had misguided us.
 It was all maybe for the lesson of never giving up.

-Long Way Back Home
+8. Long Way Back Home from Lahesh Caves

 It must have taken my frostbitten feet 2 hrs (1/2 hr path) to get back to the Glacier.